francescoFH/CV/README.md

 ### <a name="hobbies">Hobbies</a>

-- Sports - Always practiced team sports, as football and volleyball.
-Both have great transferable skills, such as team work spirit, and the ability to focus on a common goal.
-Due to lockdown, I started practising Crossfit at home, as a way to keep my body and mind healthy, and it's also a great way to unwind after a day solving problems.
+- Sports - Always practised team sports, like football and volleyball.
+Both have great transferable skills, such as teamwork spirit, and the ability to focus on a common goal.
+Due to lockdown, I started practising Crossfit at home, as a way to keep my body and mind healthy, and it's also a great way to unwind after a day of solving problems.
-- Codewars - I really enjoy keeping my mind sharp, playing/practicing with codewars allows me to keep challenging my problem-solving capacity, while having fun learning new ways of writing clean code.
+- Codewars - I enjoy keeping my mind sharp, playing/practising with codewars allows me to keep challenging my problem-solving capacity while having fun learning new ways of writing clean code.
 ***

 ### <a name="contact">Contact</a>